SpitfireGG/learning-Nix-programming/ch04/readme.md

 *   **A Note on "Random" Order:** While lazy evaluation is a core feature, the apparent randomness in output, especially when dealing with *attribute sets* (like the final output of many Nix expressions), often stems from the fact that **attribute sets in Nix are fundamentally unordered collections of key-value pairs**.
 When Nix tools (like `nix-repl` or `nix-instantiate`) display an attribute set, the order in which keys are printed isn't guaranteed and might depend on internal hashing or representation details.
 This is distinct from *list* element order, which *is* preserved.
 Lazy evaluation affects *when* things are computed, not necessarily the inherent order of ordered data structures like lists once they *are* computed.
 For lists, `[1 2 3]` will always represent that sequence.

-This guide will walk through various aspects of defining and using functions in Nix, based on the provided examples.

 ---

 ## 1. Basic Function Definition

-At its heart, a Nix function takes one argument and returns a value.
+A Nix function takes one argument and returns a value.

 ```nix
 # Single Parameter Function